Tuizi/tuizi.github.io/dailyperf/tests/icon_border/test.md

 The question about performance was: Is the use of icons impact the performance?

 ## The answer
-So yes there is an **low** impact, an average of 20ms of rendering for 700 events, which is very low actually.
+So yes there is a **low** impact, an average of 20ms of rendering for 700 events, which is very low actually.
-The impact on mobile is obviously more perceptible with an impact of 200ms.
+But on mobile it's more perceptible with an impact of 200ms.
-According to the [RAIL performance model](https://developers.google.com/web/tools/profile-performance/evaluate-performance/rail?hl=en) we have to load our page in 1000ms, this difference of 200ms represent 20% of this time in extra to display icons instead of border.
+Following the [RAIL performance model](https://developers.google.com/web/tools/profile-performance/evaluate-performance/rail?hl=en) we have to load our page in 1000ms, this difference of 200ms represent 20% of this time in extra to display icons instead of border.

 # The test